-Among many, including conservation biologists and artists, popular dialogue is thankfully shifting from global climate change to ensuring healthy habitat, aka community, and protecting and healing individuals.
-This shift is in recognition that healthy individuals cultivate healthy proximate communities, which in turn temper global climate change and allay mass species extinction.
+Among many, including conservation biologists and artists, popular dialogue is thankfully shifting from global warming to ensuring healthy habitat, aka community, and protecting and healing individuals.
+This shift is in recognition that healthy individuals cultivate healthy proximate communities, which in turn temper global warming and allay mass species extinction.

 "These and many other possibilities, each possibly promising in itself,

 may be suggested as the only way to the road

 we wish to travel.
 But each proposal must be weighed